JavaScript is required

 How to practice and learn German comparatives

-If you want to see these comparative and superlative forms in action while learning German, Migaku's browser extension lets you look up any word instantly while watching German shows or reading German articles.
+If you want to see these comparative and superlative forms in action while learning German, Migaku's browser extension and app let you look up any word instantly while watching German shows or reading German articles.
 You'll spot these patterns naturally in real content, which honestly beats memorizing grammar tables any day.
 There's a 10-day free trial if you want to check it out.